Matt Crafton

-Matthew Justin Crafton (born June 11, 1976) is an American professional stock car racing driver.
-He is a three-time champion of the NASCAR Craftsman Truck Series (2013, 2014, 2019), in which he competes full-time, driving the No. 88 Ford F-150 for ThorSport Racing.
+Matthew Justin Crafton (born June 11, 1976) is an American semi-retired professional stock car racing driver.
+He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 88 Ford F-150 for ThorSport Racing.

+A long-time veteran of the series, Crafton drove for ThorSport his entire career, with the exception of 2004, and is a three-time champion of the series, winning the championship in 2013, 2014, and 2019.
+He is regarded as one of the greatest drivers in Truck Series history.
+With the exception of 2004, Crafton has spent his entire truck series career driving for ThorSport Racing along with longtime sponsor Menards.
+He holds the record for most consecutive truck series starts with 591.
+Following the conclusion of the 2025, he stepped down from full-time competition, choosing to instead run a few select races a season going forward.

 Early career

 Crafton was born in Tulare, California.
 Before turning to NASCAR racing in 2000, he raced go-karts, midgets, and mini sprints.
 Crafton began his go-kart career at the age of seven after receiving a kart as a present for graduating from kindergarten.
-He won multiple national and regional championships before moving to midgets at the age of 15, winning twenty main events.
+He won multiple national and regional championships before moving to midgets at the age of fifteen, winning twenty main events.

 He joined the Featherlite Southwest Series as a substitute for his injured father, Danny Crafton, in 1996, filling in as the driver of the No. 46 entry for the final three races of the season.
 Crafton took over the No. 46 full-time in 1997.
-His career went national when he became involved in the 1998 Winter Heat Series shown on ESPN at Tucson Raceway Park, during which he raced against other current NASCAR drivers Greg Biffle, Kevin Harvick, Kurt Busch, and Ron Hornaday.
+His career went national when he became involved in the 1998 Winter Heat Series shown on ESPN at Tucson Raceway Park, during which he raced against other NASCAR drivers Greg Biffle, Kevin Harvick, Kurt Busch, and Ron Hornaday.
 After four full-time seasons in the Featherlite Southwest Series, Crafton won the championship in 2000 on the strength of four wins that year.
 His success in the Featherlite Southwest Series that season led to the invitation to make his NASCAR Craftsman Truck Series debut for SealMaster Racing.